mrglad/linked-blog-starter-md/publish/11 lessons we learned in Vietnam.md

+---
+title: "11 lessons we learned in Vietnam"
+---
 #Engelsk #Vietnam
 1. Misjudging the enemy and their intentions.
 2. Seeing South Vietnam as little America and not considering the country's unique circumstances.